 In February 2010, Cortese told BBC Radio Solent he was unhappy with the first team's league performances.
 Cortese explained that manager Alan Pardew had been handed a very generous transfer kitty on the promise that the team would reach the play-offs.
 Pardew's men were on their way to winning the Johnstone's Paint Trophy, but League form wasn't quite so impressive, with Saints in mid table.
-Despite the clubs 10 point deduction, Cortese expected the team to be higher than they were, due to spending significantly more money on new players than the two sides who were relegated with Saints from the Championship the previous season, Norwich and Charlton.
+In spite of the 10 point deduction, Cortese expected the team to be higher than they were, having spent significantly more money on new players than the two sides who were relegated with Saints from the Championship the previous season, Norwich and Charlton.
 The Canaries and The Addicks were fighting it out for automatic promotion, while Saints looked a long shot for the play-offs at the time of Cortese's comments.

-After Saints play-off hopes all but died following a 0-0 draw against Oldham in April 2010, Alan Pardew's managerial job was rumoured to be in jeopardy.
+With Saints' play-off hopes all but gone following a 0-0 draw against Oldham in April 2010, Alan Pardew's managerial job was rumoured to be in jeopardy.
 On the final day of the season, the match day programme for the home clash against Southend was pulled, apparently because Pardew was on the verge of the sack.
 A few weeks later though, Cortese released a statement saying Pardew would remain in charge.

 On 30th August 2010 Cortese finally sacked Alan Pardew and two members of his coaching staff.
 Pardew's team had made a poor start to the season, although they had won his last match in charge 4-0 at Bristol Rovers two days prior to his dismissal.
 There was much speculation over why the decision to ditch Pardew was made, but no explanation was ever given.
 Over the next few weeks Cortese stepped up his search for a new manager.
 Fans reacted angrily to Pardew's firing on August 31st in the Johnstone's Paint Trophy clash against Swindon, believing former Portsmouth boss Paul Hart was set to be appointed.
 That turned out to be a completely bogus story however.
-Rumours spread that Cortese was looking to appoint a big name, with the likes of Martin O Neill and Alan Curbishley being mentioned as possible targets amongst Internet gossip.
-That was always unlikely however, with Cortese looking towards a young up and coming type.
+Rumours spread that Cortese was looking to appoint a big name, with the likes of Martin O Neill and Alan Curbishley being mentioned as possible targets.
 Eventually he turned his attentions to Scunthorpe's Nigel Adkins.
 Cortese decided the former physio was his man in early September, although the move nearly collapsed at one point due to a dispute over compensation.
 Bournemouth Chairman Eddie Mitchell also claimed his manager Eddie Howe had held talks at St Marys, only to turn down the job, although Southampton later issued a statement saying Adkins was the only one offered the job.
 Eventually Scunthorpe and Southampton came to terms over the release of Adkins, and he became manager of Southampton on September 12th 2010.

 In June 2011 Cortese announced the creation of the Marcus Liebherr Memorial Cup in honour of the club's former owner.
 The tournament consisted of three 45 minute matches between Saints, Werder Bremen and Athletic Bilbao.
 Bilbao took the trophy after winning both of their games.
-The Marcus Liebherr lounge was also opened in July 2011.
+The Marcus Liebherr Lounge at St Mary's was also opened in July 2011.

 In September 2011 Cortese gave an interview with The Sun, talking about a number of different subjects.
 He spoke about his difficult relationship with former players and managers like Lawrie McMenemy and Matt Le Tissier, saying “nobody is bigger than the club”.
-Cortese also said he doesn’t just expect Saints to be promoted during 2011/12 “I want us to be Champions”.
-He explained that he didn’t want the club to be immediate relegation candidates after winning promotion to the Premiership, with ambitions to become a top-six Premier League club in a 50,000 capacity redeveloped stadium.
+Cortese also said he doesn’t just expect Saints to be promoted during 2011/12 claiming “I want us to be Champions”.
+He explained that he didn’t want the club to be immediate relegation candidates after winning promotion to the Premier League, stating his ambition to become a top-six Premier League club in a 50,000 capacity redeveloped stadium.

 Cortese oversaw Saints' 2012 promotion to the Premier League.
 That summer was dominated by speculation that he had plans to replace Nigel Adkins with a big name manager.
 Cortese thrashed out a number of big transfer deals during that time.
 Saints signed Jay Rodriguez, Nathaniel Clyne, Paulo Gazzaniga, Emmanuel Mayuka, Maya Yoshida and Gaston Ramirez.
 The Ramirez transfer was the most ambitious and also the most complicated.
 Saints paid less in agent fees than anyone else during 2012/13 (£646,106).
 When Saints started the 2012/13 season badly speculation continued to mount regarding Adkins' future.
 Cortese shipped in Artur Boruc against the wishes of the Saints manager.
 After the 2-0 defeat at West Brom in early November Adkins appeared to be on the brink.
 He survived a bit longer however as results and performances started to improve.